borismus/smus.com/posts/2017/filter-playground/index.md

 sleeping, heartbeats and breathing, and locomotion are all periodic.
 And so are sound and light, the very nature of the world we percieve.

-Wouldn't it be nice to understand and modifying cyclical phenomena?
+Wouldn't it be nice to understand and manipulate cyclical phenomena?
 A couple hundred years ago, [Fourier showed][fourier] that any repeating periodic signal, regardless of its complexity, can be represented as a sum of sine functions, paving the way for much deeper signal understanding.
 More recently, [Shannon